saravanamuthu1/sentiment_analysis/README.md

   Aim of the model is to find whether a tweet referred as a postive sentiment or negative sentiment using Navie Bayes The naive bayes classfier is one of the simple probabilistic classifier used for processing text. we implemeted two methodds for naive bayes from scract

-  1.naive_bayes a standard approach 2.sentiment_analysis (slightly modified approach)
+  1.sentiment_analysis (slightly modified approach) 2.naive_bayes a standard approach

-   #sentiment analysis(slightly modified approach
+   1.sentiment analysis(slightly modified approach
    pre-Prcoessing
     we have done pre processing only for the trianing data set we have removed numbers from the data set, extra special characters.  we also trimmed exrtra white spaces. since it is not any known languages we cannot able reduce the stop word. we also tried clipping but ti deos decrease the accuracy so we avoided.